 Nothing coming to mind?
 Peruse free stock photo sites and see if any images make you say, “Ooooh, pretty colors.”
 Once you’ve found an image that speaks to you, it’s time to start the palette party.

-Creating a color palette involves just three simple steps:
+Creating a color palette from an image involves just three simple steps:

 - Open your image in Collage.